lewist13/React-Advanced-Calc/ga/Unit2/Week6/Projects/InstagramClone/README.md

 ### Overview

-This is a clone of Instagram to learn and show all the nooks and crannies of back-end while also displaying how well the front-end flows.
+This is a clone of Instagram to learn and show all the nooks and crannies of the back-end while also displaying how well the front-end flows.

 ---